The-Poolz/EthSmartContractIO/README.md

 ## Account Providers

+The package provides different classes for account management.
+These classes implement the `IAccountProvider` interface, providing flexibility and support for different Ethereum account types.

 ### MnemonicAccountProvider

 `MnemonicAccountProvider` is a class that generates an Ethereum account using a mnemonic (a list of words) that represents a wallet's private key.